 How do you become a legal cashier?

-You should consider joining the Institute Legal Cashiers and finding out more about the legal cashier training available and what the course syllabus is for their exams.
+You should consider finding out more about the legal cashier / legal bookkeeping training available.
+Most is distance learning.

 Do you have any opportunities for a trainee legal cashier?

-What are the job opportunities that I can expect after completing the legal cashiering training course with you?
+What are the job opportunities that I can expect after completing the distance learning legal cashiering training course with you?

-Legal cashiers are in demand, but doing a course or gaining qualifiactions is only a small part of it.
+Legal cashiers are in demand, but doing a course or gaining qualifications is only a small part of it.
 When faced with qualifications or experience, clients generally want both - but experience carries more weight.
 A course will improve your employability prospects, but essentially, its the experience which wins the day.
-You'll have a very good idea after the end of the course, but you can't learn "10 years experience" in 1 day.
+You'll have a very good idea after the end of the course, but you can't learn "10 years experience" in 12 hours.

 Do you also provide job placements?